m-Py/anticlust/README.md

 `anticlustering()` to create similar groups of plants.
-In this case “similar” primarily means that the means and standard deviations (in parentheses) of the variables are pretty much the same across the five groups, and that the species category was evenly assigned to groups.
+In this case “similar” primarily means that the means and standard deviations (in parentheses) of the variables are pretty much the same across the five groups, and that the species was evenly assigned to groups.
 The function `anticlustering()` takes as input a data table describing the elements that should be assigned to sets.
 In the data table, each row represents an element (here a plant, but it can be anything; for example a person, word, or a photo).
 Each column is a numeric variable describing one of the elements’ features.
 The number of groups is specified through the argument `K`.
 The argument `objective` specifies how between-group similarity is quantified; the argument `method` specifies the algorithm by which this measure is optimized.
 See the documentation `?anticlustering` for more details.

 Five anticlustering objectives are natively supported in `anticlustering()`: